 - Residential street in Glasgow – £51.00

 Every skip hire company will have a maximum weight limit for their skips.
 If you put too many heavy items into the skip, the collection lorry will not be able to lift the skip off the ground.
-If it did, the weight of the lorry may over the legal weight for that vehicle.
-You will then have the undesirable task of unloading items from it to lighten the load!
+If it did, the weight of the truck may over the legal weight for that vehicle.
+You will then have the dreaded task of unloading items from it to lighten the load!

 - up to 12 sq yard skip – 40% heavy items and 60% lighter items